Basil and Walnut Pesto

 finished pesto in food processor.

 Transfer the walnut basil pesto to a clean and airtight container.
 You can store it in the refrigerator for up to a week.
-Cover with a layer of olive oil.
+Cover with a layer of olive oil to keep it fresh.

-• Toss the pesto with your favorite cooked pasta and sprinkle some extra-grated Parmesan on top.
+• Toss the pesto with your favorite cooked pasta and sprinkle some extra-grated Parmesan on top, or use it in this cold pesto pasta salad.

 • Spread it on toasted baguette slices for a tasty appetizer.